History & Discoveries

 2013

-The Ute Council Tree was named a Jefferson County Historic Landmark.
+The Ute Council Tree located near Rooney Road and West Alameda Pkwy is named a Jefferson County Historic Landmark.

 2016

-Dr. Martin Lockley announced the discovery of two newly-recognized ichnofossils at Dinosaur Ridge.
-These “leks,” were pseudo-nests constructed by dinosaurs during courtship.
+Dr. Martin Lockley announces the discovery of two trace fossils on Dinosaur Ridge north of the main tracksite.
+These fossilized “leks” were likely pseudo-nests scraped into soft ground by dinosaurs during courtship.

-A new Raptor track was discovered at Dinosaur Ridge; the first discovered in Colorado and only the second found in North America.
+A Raptor track is identified on Dinosaur Ridge; the first discovered in Colorado and only the second found in North America.

 2018

-Dinosaur Ridge is formally appointed as a state-approved curatorial fossil repository.
+Dinosaur Ridge is formally made a state-approved curatorial fossil repository.

 2019

-Jefferson County, working in conjunction with Friends of Dinosaur Ridge, publishes a Master Plan for Dinosaur Ridge.
+Jefferson County, working in conjunction with Friends of Dinosaur Ridge, publishes a Master Plan for Dinosaur Ridge which includes plans for a new Visitor Center.

-A greeting kiosk is built near the head of Triceratops Trail adjacent to Route 93 in Golden.
+A greeting kiosk is built near the head of Triceratops Trail adjacent to 6th Avenue east of 19th Street in Golden.

-The organization celebrates its 30th year with a 7-events-in-4-days homecoming extravaganza for our co-founders and longtime supporters.
+The organization celebrates its 30th year with seven public events and a homecoming extravaganza for co-founders and longtime supporters.

 2020